BapakeEzio/Chicago_Data_Portal/README.md

 ├─ data/                     # Folder to store datasets ├─ screenshots/              # Folder for visualizations (PNG or GIF) └─ README.md                 # Documentation

 📜 License
 This project is for educational / personal portfolio purposes.

-This project is for educational / personal portfolio purposes.